-light on these matters.
-We take the first, "The Verdict-?" by Tertium Quid (Kegan l'aul, 6s. net).
+We take the first, "The Verdiet-?" by Tertium We take the first, "The Verdict-?" by Tertium Quid (Kegan Paul, 6s. net).
 It is a "Study of the probable origin of certain Psychic Phenomena, together with a record of very striking personal experiences."
 (Psychic, by the way, in the sub-title is spelt "physic," which is unfortunate.)
-It contains an Introduction by Miss H. A. Dallas descriptive of the circumstances under which Captain - (the author) came to write the book.
-There is also a Preface and a Foreword, so that the readér starts on a study of the matter well equipped with explanatory matter.
-"Tertium Quid" certainly approaches the matter
+It contains an Introduction by Miss H. A. Dallas descriptive of the circumstances under which Cartain tive of the circumstances under which Captain -(the author) came to write the book.
+There is also a Preface and a Foreword, so that the reader starts on a study of the matter well equipped with explanatory matter.
 "Tertium Quid" certainly approaches the matter in a sensible and reasonable way, and with sufficient knowledge and experience to justify the publication of his work.
-He appears in the character of a judge summing up evidence which he leaves to his "jury of readers" to consider and record their verdict.
+He appears in the character of a judge summing up evidence which he leaves to his "jury of to consider and record their verdict.

-The book commences with a consideration of the Spirit Theory and is full of information which, though not new to the instructed Spiritualist, is likely to be very useful to the novice.
+The book commences with a consideration of the Spirit Theory and is full of information which, thoughnot new to the instructed Spiritualist, is likely to be very useful to the novice.
 Indeed, that observation will apply generally to the whole of the book, for in writing it, the author, as he tells us, had his eye on the "man in the street."
 He covers the ground admirably in a discussion of the difficulties as thus:-